 Det.
 Mehl explained to Uncovered, “Law enforcement will then use this DNA source identification as part of their overall criminal investigation to determine if the DNA source was responsible for the criminal act, a witness to this criminal act or an otherwise innocent person.”

-This is when the police turn to genetic genealogy databases, like GEDmatch, to connect the DNA profile to an actual individual.
+This is when the police turn to genetic genealogy databases, like GEDmatch, to connect a DNA profile to an actual individual.

 How do the police use GEDmatch PRO?